-As part of a national marine spatial planning initiative, DFO is in pre-planning phase, collaborating with Indigenous groups and organizations, the Province of BC, and other federal departments (Transport Canada, Natural Resources Canada, Environment and Climate Change Canada, Parks Canada and others), to gather information and data relevant to a marine spatial planning process in southern BC, which includes the Strait of Georgia and Southern Shelf bioregions.
-The concept of marine spatial planning is to improve coordination across jurisdictions and activities in the marine space.
-Deliverables by 2023 include: recommendations for a trilateral governance model/approach, a Marine Atlas (working draft), and a Framework to inform future planning phases, including the development of a marine spatial plan.
+As part of a national marine spatial planning (MSP) initiative, DFO in collaboration with the Province of BC, federal departments (Transport Canada, Natural Resources Canada, Environment and Climate Change Canada, Parks Canada and others), Indigenous groups, and stakeholders are amidst 'early planning' efforts in the Strait of Georgia and Southern Shelf bioregions (Southern BC planning area).
+Early Planning is focused on gathering information and setting the stage for working collaboratively.